sunbird-cb/mentoring/src/api-doc/MentorEd-Docker-Setup.md

                 elevate\backend>docker-compose-down.bat
                 ```

-    > **Note:** During the Docker run, the database, migration seeder files, and the script to establish the default organization will also be executed automatically.
+    > **Note:** During the first Docker Compose run, the database, migration seeder files, and the script to establish the default organization will also be executed automatically.

 ### Enable Citus Extension